ChoiceCoin/Smart_Contracts/DreamContracts/kaagi/readme.txt

-"Kaagi" - A mechanism to upload and download files to and from the Algorand blockchain.
+"Kaagi" - Upload and download files to and from the Algorand blockchain.

 Important note: